VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

   Because of that intervention she did restructure the class significantly, but regardless I felt I learned effectively nothing from the course.

   Oh, and the quizzes for the course were new levels of stupid.

+* Communication Networks

+  This prof, Dr. Massimilliano Pierobon, was great.
+I've never seen a professor express so much concern and care for his students.
+He knew the Pandemic and our course load was getting to us, and was extraordiniarly flexible to the needs of the class.
+The content covered in the course was presented well, and his research with the [Molecular and Biochemical Telecommunications Lab (MBITE)](https://mbite.unl.edu/) was facinating to hear about.

 ## 10 - Senior+, Spring '21